General Synthetic-Powered Inference: General Synthetic-Powered Inference

-To introduce our method, we begin with a simpler setting than in our examples, where we only aim to upper bound the risk, and not to lower bound it; we will consider this setting below.
+To introduce our method, we begin with a simpler procedure, which only aim to upper bound the risk, and not to lower bound it; later we will consider the formulation presented in the examples.

 \begin{condition}[informal] The action space $\A$ is partially ordered by $\preceq$, and for any $a_1, a_2 \in \A$ the minimum $a_1 \wedge a_2$ and the maximum $a_1 \vee a_2$ are well defined.
 In addition, the loss $\ell$ is bounded by a constant $c$, and monotone with respect to $\preceq$. \end{condition}